AltidSec/sulka-docs/source/user-guide.rst

 * ``SULKA_EXTRA_COMPLIANCY`` (0)

-  Enable the extra compliancy settings that are required by some audits and compliancy checks.
+  Enable the extra compliancy settings that may be required by some audits and compliancy checks.
-  These are options that may make more sense in workstation or server use, but may still be required in embedded side to pass certain checks.
+  These are options that may make more sense in workstation or server use, or that need some integration work, so they are disabled by default.
-  Currently, this option enables the following options:
+  This option enables the following options:

+  * ``SULKA_ENABLE_MONITORING``
   * ``SULKA_EXPIRE_PASSWORDS``

+  It is recommended to go through the options that are enabled by ``SULKA_EXTRA_COMPLIANCY``, and enable them manually if enabling the whole ``SULKA_EXTRA_COMPLIANCY`` feature is not possible.

 * ``SULKA_INSTALL_SSH_KEYS`` (0)